How to Work With Public Health to Advance Livable Communities

 Public health at the state and local level is vested in numerous livable community initiatives.
 Operating at the governmental, academic and non-profit level, public health professionals and their expansive partnerships and coalitions play important roles in creating and implementing the policies, programs, research, surveillance and tracking that are integral to the creation, momentum and sustainability of livable communities nationwide.

 Similarly, chronic disease and prevention programs — such as those for diabetes, cancer, heart disease, stroke and obesity — have a vested interest in livable community policies and environmental changes, especially those that enable healthy living to be an easy and convenient choice for community residents.

 A plethora of livable communities-related public health resources (including publications, assessment tools, tool kits, best practice models, strategic plans and training modules) are available online and from various organizations.
 Here are some basics about public health and working with public health departments.

-Public health professionals and various partner groups help ensure that community health is an explicitly stated goal in community planning processes as it relates to such specifics as density and design, housing mix and type, transportation infrastructure and land conservation.
+- Increasing Awareness, Partnerships, Plans and Policies: Public health professionals and various partner groups help ensure that community health is an explicitly stated goal in community planning processes as it relates to such specifics as density and design, housing mix and type, transportation infrastructure and land conservation.
 The process requires significant outreach efforts, education and input based on strong evidence about potential impacts.
 Public health professionals are able to mobilize important partner networks around issues of concern and facilitate planning and decision making.
 Further, public health strategic plans can delineate the critical next steps that are needed in order to have the biggest impact on livable communities.